 - Mega Man Star Force's protagonist can be named in the first game, but Capcom uses the default name (Geo Stelar) for the second and third.

 - The Sorcerer from the original game also reappears in the sequel, where he's called the Summoner.
 More of a title than a name, but that's as close as a unique identifier as we got.
+He does get his name later: Jazreth, but looks like he discarded it when he becomes simply known as the Summoner.

 - Dungeon Siege III states that the hero of the first Dungeon Siege was a female warrior known as Lady Montbarron, who was also the ancestor of Player Characters Lucas and Katarina.